awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/create-code-reviews.md

 **Note**
 We recommend that you use both CodeGuru Reviewer and traditional peer review processes during the code review stage\.
 Using a combination of code review processes helps to identify more issues before they reach production\.

-There are two different kinds of code reviews that CodeGuru Reviewer can do to provide recommendations\.
+There are three different kinds of code reviews that CodeGuru Reviewer can do to provide recommendations\.
 +  *Incremental code reviews* are created automatically when you create an pull request from your repository context on an associated repository\.
 These code reviews scan the changed code in a pull request\.
 + *Full repository analysis code reviews* scan all the code in a specified branch in the CodeGuru Reviewer console\.
 + *Full repository analysis code reviews for CI/CD workflows* scan all the source code in your CI/CD workflow\.
 For more information, see [Create code reviews with GitHub Actions](https://docs.aws.amazon.com/codeguru/latest/reviewer-ug/working-with-cicd.html)\.